 [Please note that we have only covered states where it is legal to grow marijuana – even in some states with medical marijuana programs, personal cultivation is prohibited.
 None of the information in this article should be used for unlawful growing purposes].

-Marijuana is legal for recreational use in the state of Alaska, and was legalized for this purpose via Measure 2 in November 2014, winning with 53.23% of the vote.
-You can grow 12 plants in a household as long as the households consists of two adults aged 21 or over.
+Marijuana is legal for recreational use in the state of Alaska and was legalized for this purpose via Measure 2 in November 2014, winning with 53.23% of the vote.
+You can grow 12 plants in a household as long as the household consists of two adults aged 21 or over.
 Otherwise (i.e. if there are children present), one adult can cultivate six plants including a maximum of three mature cannabis plants.
-If you have a commercial license, though, here is no cultivation limit.
+If you have a commercial license, though, there is no cultivation limit.

 Weed is legal in Arizona for medical use only, and Proposition 203 scraped through in November 2010 with 50.13% of the vote.
 If you are an MMJ holder, you can cultivate up to a dozen plants as long as you live more than 25 miles from your nearest dispensary.
 Also, a designated caregiver is allowed to grow the plants for you if you are incapable of doing so.

 Growing Marijuana: California

 The most populous state in the country finally legalized marijuana for recreational use in January 2018 after Proposition 64 passed with a 57% share of the vote.
 You are allowed to grow a maximum of six cannabis plants in the Golden State (no medical license required), but they must be grown in a locked private residence which can’t be seen by the public.

 Colorado was the second state to legalize weed for recreational use via Amendment 64, which came into effect in December 2012.
 Adults aged 21+ are allowed to grow three mature and three immature plants privately in a locked space.